kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 ## Reporting the software running in your environment

-We simulate a report from our server by reporting two dummy files for the web and database applications.
+Simulate a report from your server by reporting two dummy files for the web and database applications:

 ```shell {.command}
 kosli environment report server production \
     --paths /tmp/try-kosli/server/web_*bin \
     --paths /tmp/try-kosli/server/db_*.bin
 ```

-We can see that the server has started, and how long it has run.
+You can see that the server has started, and how long it has run:

 ```shell {.command}
 kosli environment log production
 ```